captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 You have no idea who they are.
 ---
-What about then.
+What about then?
 ---
-Would you then.
+Would you then?
 ---
 ## LISSETTE:
-Would I what then.
+Would I what then?
 ---
 ## PETER:
 Would you want to live
 ---
-or would you want to die.
+or would you want to die?
 ---
 ## LISSETTE:
 Oh I um.